-For any new projects the Project proposal form must be filled out and signed.
+For any new projects, the Project Proposal Form must be filled out and signed.
 A copy of the form will be emailed to the facility managers, user and their PI.
 For any biohazardous samples, the protocol must first be approved by the Biosafety committee.
-The copy of biosafety protocol must be forwarded to managing directors.
+A copy of the biosafety protocol must be forwarded to the Managing Director.

-Due to high number of images necessary for a single particle reconstruction and a tomographic exploration, the minimum sign up time for the Arctica and the Krios is 1 day.
-Each one day session is from 9 am to 9 am of the following day.
+Due to the high number of images necessary for a single particle reconstruction and a tomographic exploration, the minimum sign-up time for the Arctica and the Krios is 1 day.
+Each one-day session is from 9 am to 9 am on the following day.
 Users are required to remove their grids by 9 am to allow for a smooth transition for the next user.
+Or if they agree, the next user may remove the grids for them.
 The maximum session length on the Arctica and the Krios is 2 days.
 Under extenuating circumstances (very heterogeneous sample, etc.), longer sessions can also be approved.
 Please contact staff to discuss the possibilities.
-To allow for an equal access to the facility’s resources, a user can only sign up for a single session at a time.
+To allow for equal access to the facility's resources, a user can only sign up for a single session at a time.
 Reservations can only be made up to a month ahead of the current date.
 Any cancellations must be made at least 24 hours in advance of the session.

-Every Monday on the Arctica is designated as a “Flex” day.
-The primary uses for this day are 1) for emergency collection or to make up a collection day due to unexpected microscope down time and 2) as a screening day.
-For screening, two 4 hour sessions can be reserved: 9 am – 1 pm, 1 pm – 5 pm.
+Every Monday on the Arctica is designated as a "Flex" day.
+The primary uses for this day are 1) for emergency collection or to make up a collection day due to unexpected microscope downtime and 2) as a screening day.
+For screening, two 4-hour sessions can be reserved: 9 am – 1 pm, and 1 pm – 5 pm.
 Independent users could set up an overnight collection from 5 pm to 9 am the following morning.
 Please be prompt in removing your grids Monday morning before 9 am and/or at the end of your screening session.
 The sessions on Mondays will not contribute to your reservation count.

 It is expected that before single particle project users sign up for time on the Arctica, they will optimize new samples through negative stain imaging on the T12 until the particles are (1) monodisperse, (2) abundant, and (3) classify into nice 2D classes (evidence of structural stability).
+Though due to the resolution limit from low coherence thermionic gun on the T12, the 3rd criteria might not be met before moving on to cryo.
 All cryo-sample optimization should be done on the Arctica, including at least one full reconstruction.
-This step will reveal whether the particles resolve into clear class averages (hopefully with visible secondary structure) AND that orientation preferences are overcome.
+This step will reveal whether the particles resolve into clear class averages (hopefully with visible secondary structure) AND whether orientation preference is a problem.

 Every user, regardless of the hazard level of their sample, should be prepared to discuss: